How to realize compact and non-compact localized states in disorder-free hypercube networks: Realizing disorder-induced non-compact localized states on disorder-free hypercubes

-In the main text, we discussed the formation of NCLSs on disorder-free hypercubes.
-Here we further elaborate on the simulation of disorder-induced Anderson localization on disorder-free hypercube graphs.
+In the main text, we discussed the formation of NCLSs on disorder-free hypercubes. {Here we further elaborate on the localization on disorder-free hypercube graphs.}

-For that we fist impose disorder on an 8D hypercube, initially characterized by zero on-site potentials, which is drawn from the uniform distribution $[-W,W]$, similar to that in Sec.~\ref{IVA} in the main text.
-For large values $W\gg0$, the disorder induces Anderson localization.
-We plot a disorder-induced localized state closest to zero-energy in \figref{S2}.
-As seen in panel (a), the energy spectrum is continuous, indicating the onset of the Anderson localization transition.
-In panel (b) we show the closest to zero-energy state (ZES) that has localization peaks over a few sites, and with the maximum at at the site $v(229)$.
+For that we first impose disorder on an 8D hypercube, initially characterized by zero on-site potentials, which is drawn from the uniform distribution $[-W,W]$, similar to that in Sec.~\ref{IVA} in the main text. {For large values $W\gg0$, the disorder induces localization.} We plot a disorder-induced localized state closest state to the zero-energy in \figref{S1}. {As seen in panel (a), the energy spectrum is continuous, indicating the onset of the localization transition.} In panel (b) we show the closest to zero-energy state (ZES) that has localization peaks over a few sites, and with the maximum at at the site $v(229)$.

 Next, we aim to simulate a similar localized state using a disorder-free hypercube according to the method described in Sec.~\ref{IV}.
-Namely, by identifying the ZES amplitude at the site $v(229)$ as $\psi_0(229)=\beta_4\beta_5\beta_7$, according to \eqref{bool}, and by setting $|\beta_{4,5,7}|\gg1$ and $|\beta_{1,2,3,6,8}|\ll 1$, one can easily construct the ZES with similar localization characteristics [compare panels (b) and (d) in \figref{S2}], and whose spectrum is still discrete.
+Namely, by identifying the ZES amplitude at the site $v(229)$ as $\psi_0(229)=\beta_4\beta_5\beta_7$, according to \eqref{bool}, and by setting $|\beta_{4,5,7}|\gg1$ and $|\beta_{1,2,3,6,8}|\ll 1$, one can easily construct the ZES with similar localization characteristics [compare panels (b) and (d) in \figref{S1}], and whose spectrum is still discrete.